Mysterious Skin

 Mysterious Skin is a 2004 coming-of-age drama film written, produced, and directed by Gregg Araki, adapted from Scott Heim's 1995 novel of the same name.
-The film tells the story of two pre-adolescent boys who both experienced sexual abuse as children, and how it affects their lives in different ways into their young adulthood.
-One boy becomes a reckless, sexually adventurous sex worker (played by Joseph Gordon-Levitt), while the other (Brady Corbet) retreats into a reclusive fantasy of alien abduction.
+The film tells the story of two pre-adolescent boys who both experienced sexual abuse, and how it affects their lives in different ways into their young adulthood.
+One boy becomes a reckless, sexually adventurous prostitute (played by Joseph Gordon-Levitt), while the other (Brady Corbet) retreats into a reclusive fantasy of alien abduction.

 Mysterious Skin premiered at the 61st Venice International Film Festival in September 2004, moving into wider distribution in May 2005 without a rating.
 It grossed $2.1 million at the box office and received critical acclaim.
-Psychologists have praised Mysterious Skin for its accurate depiction of the long-term effects of child sex abuse.
+Psychologists have praised Mysterious Skin for its accurate depiction of the long-term effects of child sexual abuse.

 Plot

 During the summer of 1981, two eight-year-old Little League teammates, Neil McCormick and Brian Lackey, both experience life-altering events in Hutchinson, Kansas.
 Neil, the son of an irresponsible single mother and already discovering his own homosexuality, is sexually abused by the Little League coach, who leaves town after that summer.
-Brian, whose parents are often neglectful or busy working, only remembers that it started to rain during a game.
-The next thing he remembers is being in the crawl space of his house with a bloody nose, having no memory of the intervening five hours.
 Neil views the coach's abuse as love, and develops an attraction to older men.
+Brian, whose parents are often neglectful or busy working, only remembers that it started to rain during a game and that he later awoke in the crawl space of his house with a bloody nose, with no memory of the intervening five hours.

-In 1987, Neil begins working as a prostitute at the age of 15, and continues doing so four years later in 1991, when he moves to New York City, where his best friend, Wendy Peterson, now lives.
-In New York, Neil has an emotional encounter with a client, Zeke, who is dying from AIDS and only wants to be touched.
-Afterward, Neil begins withdrawing from prostitution and takes a job at a sandwich shop with assistance and encouragement from Wendy.
+In 1987, at the age of 15, Neil begins engaging in sex work.
+He continues to do so four years later when he moves to New York City, where his best friend Wendy Peterson now lives.
+In New York, Neil has an emotional encounter with a client who is dying from AIDS and only wants to be touched.
+Afterward, Neil begins withdrawing from sex work and takes a job at a local sandwich shop with assistance and encouragement from Wendy.

-Brian suffers from chronic nosebleeds, blackouts, and bedwetting for years after being in the crawl space.
-He also has recurring dreams about being touched by a strange, bluish hand, which eventually leads Brian to suspect he may have been abducted by aliens.
+Meanwhile, Brian has been suffering from chronic nosebleeds, blackouts, and incontinence since the night he found himself in the crawl space.
+His recurring dreams about being touched by a strange, bluish hand eventually lead Brian to suspect he may have been abducted by aliens as a child.
 Another boy wearing the same Little League uniform begins to appear in these dreams later on.

-Brian meets a woman named Avalyn Friesen, who also believes she was abducted by aliens.
+Brian meets a woman named Avalyn Friesen, who also claims to have had an alien encounter.
 They start to form a friendship, but when she makes sexual advances toward him, he panics and refuses to speak to her again.